valdas-k/elementor-vector-map-widget/README.md

 # Installation

 To use this widget in Elementor, download the project folder and paste it into *wp-content/plugins* directory.
-Then activate the plugin in Wordpress.
+Then activate the plugin in WordPress.

 # Licence